software-mansion/live-compositor/design_docs/2023_07_20_dynamic_shader_parameter_amount.md

 # Passing variables to the shader
 We need to be able to pass an arbitrary number of textures and parameters to the custom shaders.
-For parameters, we need to be able to pass some "header parameters" -- constants used in all videos, as well as some per-video data.
+For parameters, we need to be able to pass some "global parameters" -- constants used in all videos, as well as some per-video data.

-### Possible solutions
+## Possible solutions
 Binding runtime-sized texture arrays works on every backend (except wasm, but it doesn't matter):
 ```wgsl
 @group(0) @binding(0) var textures: texture_2d_array<f32>;